2008–09 Florida State Seminoles men's basketball team

 The 2008–09 Florida State Seminoles men's basketball team represented Florida State University in the 2008–2009 NCAA Division I basketball season.
 The Seminoles were coached by Leonard Hamilton and played their home games at the Donald L. Tucker Center in Tallahassee, Florida.
 The Seminoles were a member of the Atlantic Coast Conference.

 The Seminoles finished the season 25-10, 10-6 in ACC play.
 They lost in the quarterfinals of the 2009 ACC men's basketball tournament.
-They received and at-large bid to the 2009 NCAA Division I men's basketball tournament, earning the No. 5 seed in the East Region, where they lost to No. 12 seed Wisconsin in the first round.
+They received an at-large bid to the 2009 NCAA Division I men's basketball tournament, earning the No. 5 seed in the East Region, where they lost to No. 12 seed Wisconsin in the first round.